wangp/pushpull/README.md

 message in `Foo` have been deleted, and therefore all the corresponding messages in `RemoteFoo` should be marked as well.

-To prevent this kind of mishap, plugsink will refuse to proceed if it discovers that too many (> 50) messages that previously existed in a Maildir folder have gone missing.
-If you are sure that you want to continue, run plugsink with the `--allow-mass-delete=NUM` option to perform a synchronisation cycle allowing up to NUM deleted files.
+To prevent this kind of mishap, pushpull will refuse to proceed if it discovers that too many (> 50) messages that previously existed in a Maildir folder have gone missing.
+If you are sure that you want to continue, run pushpull with the `--allow-mass-delete=NUM` option to perform a synchronisation cycle allowing up to NUM deleted files.
 The program will quit after one synchronisation cycle.